Wolfgang-25/alx-system_engineering-devops/0x00-shell_basics/README.md

 #!/bin/bash
-mv [[:upper]]* /tmp/u moves all files beginning with an uppercase letter to the directory /tmp/u.
+mv [[:upper]]* /tmp/u moves all files beginning with an uppercase letter to the directory /tmp/u rm *~ deletes all files ending with ~